How to Book the Perfect Keynote Speaker

 - If you use a mobile event app like Guidebook, you can have your keynote speaker complete a contact card to swap information with attendees who want to continue the conversation.

-To learn more about booking a keynote, download the 70-page professional conference planning guide, free!
+To learn more about booking a keynote speaker, download our free 70-page professional conference planning guide!